Search

 5746 (1985-6): Urges publicizing quotations from Torah-texts that specify the obligation to hope for and demand the coming of our righteous Mashiach [Messiah], by everyone sending letters excerpting these texts to ten Jewish friends and asking each recipient to send copies of the letter to ten others… Calls for establishing Chabad Houses everywhere and expansion of existing ones.
 Calls for intensified efforts in disseminating [teachings of] Chassidut…

 On 11 Nissan starts distributing dollar-bilIs to every individual, continuing this regularly every Sunday….
-Calls for an increase in Torah study [“Zion will be redeemed by justice…”] during the Three Weeks and especially in the week of Tisha B’Av [the day when the 1st and 2nd Holy Temples were destroyed], particularly study of practical Torah laws and especially those relating to the Beit Hamikdash [Holy Temple], and also for an extraordinary increase in charity [“and those who return to her (Zion) through charity”].
+Calls for an increase in Torah study [“Zion will be redeemed by justice…”] during the Three Weeks and especially in the week of Tisha B’Av [the day when the 1st and 2nd Holy Temples were destroyed], particularly study of practical Torah laws and especially those relating to the Beit Hamikdash [Holy Temple].
+Also calls for an extraordinary increase in charity [“and those who return to her (Zion) through charity”].

-Proposes that Yeshiva students be tested periodically to examine their standard of Torah learning and erudition and that everyone else — men, women and children — fulfill the directive of the Mishna (Avot 1:6,16): “Appoint for yourself a Rav” (Rabbi, teacher or spiritual guide), occasionally meeting with the “Rav” for “examination” of their level of Torah study, service of G-d, etc….
+Proposes that Yeshiva students be tested periodically to examine their standard of Torah learning and erudition.
+Everyone else — men, women and children — should fulfill the directive of the Mishna (Avot 1:6,16): “Appoint for yourself a Rav” (Rabbi, teacher or spiritual guide).
+They should occasionally with their “Rav” for “examination” of their level of Torah study, service of G-d, etc….

-5749 (1988-9): Proclaims this year as the “Year of Building” and the “Year of the Boy and Girl,” and also that the Hebrew letters indicating it are an acronym. for “Hashana T’hei Shnat Maasim Tovim” (this year will be a year of good deeds)…
+5749 (1988-9): Proclaims this year as the “Year of Building” and the “Year of the Boy and Girl”.
+Also explains that the Hebrew letters of the year are an acronym. for “Hashana T’hei Shnat Maasim Tovim” (this year will be a year of good deeds).

 5751 (1990-1)

-Calls for continuing the concept of “Chanuka Gelt” by giving additional donations to charitable institutions or assistance to needy individuals, and that charity be given every day of the year (including Shabbat when, instead of money, we can give food and drink or speak good (i.e. encouraging) words).
+Calls for continuing the concept of “Chanuka Gelt” by giving additional donations to charitable institutions or assistance to needy individuals.
+States that charity be given every day of the year (including Shabbat when, instead of money, we can give food and drink or speak good (i.e. encouraging) words).

-On eve of 28 Nissan announces that every Jewish man, woman and child has the responsibility to increase service of G-d in order to actually accomplish the bringing of our righteous Mashiach; in order to bring about the immediate revelation and arrival of the Mashiach, everyone should increase Torah study on subjects of Mashiach and the Redemption, preferably in groups of ten or more, and obviously also increase careful observance of Mitzvot, in particular taking special care in the Mitzva of charity “which brings the Redemption closer.”
+On eve of 28 Nissan… announces that every Jewish man, woman and child has the responsibility to increase service of G-d in order to actually accomplish the bringing of our righteous Mashiach.
+In order to bring about the immediate revelation and arrival of the Mashiach, everyone should increase Torah study on subjects of Mashiach and the Redemption.
+This is preferably done in groups of ten or more.
+Obviously, also increase careful observance of Mitzvot.
+In particular, take special care in the Mitzva of charity “which brings the Redemption closer”.

-All this is to be accompanied by great expectation and yearning for the Redemption; all these endeavors are not only a “segula” (auspicious act) to speed Moshiach’s arrival and bring it closer but also, and more essentially, in embodiment of beginning to “live with the times” in subjects of Moshiach and the Redemption.
+All this is to be accompanied by great expectation and yearning for the Redemption.
+All these endeavors are not only a “segula” (auspicious act) to speed Moshiach’s arrival and bring it closer.
+They are also, more essentially, embodiments of beginning to “live with the times” in subjects of Moshiach and the Redemption.

-On 15 Iyar … after Maariv, distributes to everyone individually a special edition of “Dvar Mal’chut” containing four of his addresses explaining Laws of Kings, “Laws of the King Mashiach” in Maimonides’ code, on themes of the Redemption, together with a dollar for charity.
+On 15 Iyar… after Maariv, distributes to everyone individually a special edition of “Dvar Mal’chut“.
+It contains four of his addresses explaining Laws of Kings, “Laws of the King Mashiach” in Maimonides’ code, on themes of the Redemption.
+This was distributed together with a dollar for charity.

-On 28 Sivan, 50th anniversary of his arrival in the U.S. with [his wife] the Rebbetzin,… he calls for publicizing within oneself and to everyone else that we should accept the instructions and counsel of “Your judges” and “Your Counselors” in our generation — our Sages in general, and especially the leader, judge, counselor and prophet of our generation.
+On 28 Sivan, 50th anniversary of his arrival in the U.S. with [his wife] the Rebbetzin… he calls for publicizing within oneself and to everyone else that we should accept the instructions and counsel of “your judges” and “your Counselors” in our generation.
+These are our Sages in general, and especially the leader, judge, counselor and prophet of our generation.

 5752 (1991-2)

-In light of new scientific discoveries — draws attention to the current obligation to clarify and interpret these discoveries in relation to halacha (Torah law).
+Draws attention to the obligation to clarify and interpret new scientific discoveries in relation to halacha (Torah law).

 On 10 Sh’vat… Urges annulling any idea and discussion of transferring to other nations even the smallest part of the territories under Jewish rule in the Land of Israel, thereby preserving the completeness of the Holy Land.